insure logo

 What happens if someone crashes your car and causes damage?

 If the accident involves significant damage to others, your liability coverage will handle the costs of property damage and bodily injuries.
-However, if damages exceed your policy limits, you may be personally liable, and your friend’s auto insurance might act as secondary coverage.
+However, if costs exceed your policy limits, you may be personally liable, and your friend’s auto insurance might act as secondary coverage.
 Carrying higher liability limits can help protect your assets in such situations.

 The graph below shows who pays for damages based on multiple scenarios.